michaelleonarderickson/Persona/README.md

         Mailing Address: [Pending] - For official correspondence or documentation.

-        Social Media: [LinkedIn]: (https://linkedin.com/in/michaellerickson/) - Follow Project Viddorah on social media for updates, news, and community engagement.
+        Social Media: [LinkedIn]: (https://linkedin.com/in/michaellerickson/) - Follow Persona PHI on social media for updates, news, and community engagement.